pbs/django-cms-feed-generator/README.rst

 3. edit project urls.py and add an entry similar to this one: url(r'^news/', include('feed_generator.urls')),

-This will expose the RSS feet at http://yoursite.com/news/rss
+This will expose the RSS feed at http://yoursite.com/news/rss

 Settings
 ========